Targets

 Target Overview

-Chile’s submitted its updated 2020 NDC to the UNFCCC in April 2020 (Government of Chile, 2020a).
+Chile’s submitted its updated 2020 NDC to the UNFCCC in April 2020 (Gobierno de Chile, 2020).
 It includes two 2030 emissions reduction targets: an absolute unconditional target of 95 MtCO2e or a budget of 1,100 MtCO2e (2020–2030) and an emissions reduction target of up to 45% net GHG emissions conditional on specific financial, markets, technological and political conditions.
-With the approval of the Climate Change Framework Law in June 2020, this target is legally binding.
+Under the Climate Change Framework Law in June 2020, this target is legally binding.

 Chile also announced a net zero GHG target for 2050 which was enshrined in law in June 2022 with the passing of the Framework Law on Climate Change (Congreso Nacional de Chile, 2022).